 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-decrease how efficient your metabolism is.
-It can also make your kidneys work harder.
-In children, taking single amino acid supplements may also cause growth problems.
+lessen how well your metabolism works.
+It can make your kidneys work harder.
+In children,

+single amino acid supplements may cause growth problems.

 Very high doses of leucine may cause low blood sugar (hypoglycemia).
 It may also cause

 pellagra.
-Symptoms of this condition can include skin lesions, hair loss, and gastrointestinal
+Symptoms of this can include skin lesions, hair loss, and gastrointestinal

-who have maple syrup urine disease (MSUD), a rare inherited issue, shouldn’t
+who have maple syrup urine disease), a rare inherited defect of metabolism, shouldn’t

-take

-either.
-They also shouldn’t take the other branched-chain amino acids.
-These include
+take it either.
+They also shouldn’t take the other branched-chain amino acids, such